 Since spammers get more and more crafty, who gets to define what spam is?
 Users, of course!
 Knowing this, Gmail bases its key principles on user engagement.

 In addition, the way your recipients respond to incoming emails defines the fate of your Gmail inbox.
 If you send emails only to willing subscribers and your targeting is correct, your domain reputation grows whenever the users open and read your messages.
-However, each time a user moves your email to spam or adds it to the blacklist, your domain reputation drops, and Gmail starts treating you with suspicion.
+However, each time a user moves your email to spam or adds it to the blacklist, your domain reputation drops, and Gmail spam filter starts being too aggressive and treating you with suspicion.
 In the end, you may even be banned from sending emails until you fix your reputation.

 3. Gmail keeps up with the escalation of spam attacks